abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

- i have add a Prodcutcontoller to contoller file and type the code after i finshed the prodecontoller i have made a new cs in viewmodel called product and used the code i have modfiy the ProductContoller
+ i have add a Prodcutcontoller to contoller file and type the code after i finshed the prodecontoller i have made a new cs in viewmodel called product and used the code i have modfiy the ProductContoller added a new link in layout and also made a file for prodect for it and aslo that was prodvied